msandoval55/pub.repo/README.md

 ![image](https://github.com/msandoval55/pub.repo/assets/116230991/4fc13376-eb4d-4904-be12-ee45d767f833)

 ## How to Clear  Cache on Remote Server
-Enter a remote powershell session with the server
+Enter a remote powershell session with the server | Using PSSession
 ```Powershell
 #Verify the disk space brfore
 fsutil volume diskfree c: